-The following list tracks more than 60 examples of companies which on more than 80 occasions shamefully did stand alone institutional placements over the past 25 years that weren't accompanied by a Share Purchase Plan for retail investors, therefore diluting them without competition and delivering easy fees to their investment bankers.
+The following list tracks almost 100 examples of companies which shamefully did stand alone institutional placements over the past 25 years that weren't accompanied by a Share Purchase Plan for retail investors, therefore diluting them without compensation and delivering easy fees to their investment bankers.
 If we've missed any, please email the details to stephen@maynereport.com.

 The ASX requires companies to pay their full financial year listing fee by late August each year and names those who haven't paid, with the threat of delisting within a week.
 Here is a list looking back at major culls over the years.